www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-08-27-make-constraint-multi-threading-useable.md

     * [ ] Create integration test for multi-threading.
     * [ ] Consider grouping adding and removing allocations together for greater runtime performance.
 * [ ] Make editor working faster via multi-threading.
+    * [ ] Prevent lock up of edtior via multi-threading.
+* [ ] Consider analysis, that states which thread worked at which constraint node.